ReKaslan/Aeon/README.md

 # Aeon (1.0) (Windows)

 A light network scanning tool with different features.
 OS detection, tcp/udp port scanning, Nmap.
+It works on some light weight devices that are not powerful as a computer.

 ## Installation
 git clone https://github.com/ReKaslan/Aeon.git